-Last week, two of my Twitter friends (and friends of TIC: @hencole and @Sir_Geechie) were happily discussing the 1965 Russell Kirk piece on Malcolm X; the one Winston graciously posted.
+Last week, two of my Twitter friends (and friends of The Imaginative Conservative: @hencole and @Sir_Geechie) were happily discussing the 1965 Russell Kirk piece on Malcolm X; the one Winston graciously posted.

 I have found each of these men to be founts of wisdom and friendship, even if we are limited to 140 characters per thought.
 Sadly, due to grading and other inconveniences of life, I didn’t have time to ask Sir Geechie to elaborate.
 I still hope I get the chance to do so.
 Regardless, his point intrigued me.